Sanford Students interested in Social Policy

 Fleming Beaver

 A light-skinned Caucasian man with brown hair and a short beard smiles warmly.
 He is wearing a black suit with a blue shirt, but no tie.
-The background is blurry but looks like greenery.

 Class of 2026